Niemann Pick Disease Type C

 Hepatomegaly (enlargement of the liver)

-Cholestatic jaundice (obstructive jaundice; when the liver cannot export bilirubin) in newborns
+Cholestatic jaundice (obstructive jaundice; when the liver cannot export a chemical called bilirubin) in newborns

 Aspiration pneumonia (when food is breathed into the airways)